-Body size (p=0.0315, R2=0.227; AIC=99.586) and population biomass (p=0.00748, R2=0.303; AIC=97.934) were equally good predictors of interaction richness (ΔAIC = 1.652; Table 2), although population biomass explained a slightly larger proportion of the response variable (R2=0.303 versus R2=0.227).
-Population biomass was the best predictor of interaction diversity (p=0.0211, R2=0.415), closeness centrality (p=0.037, R2=0.273) and the c-score (p=0.02421, R2=0.264).
-Finally, population biomass (p=0.0111, R2= 0.23849; AIC= 40.28) and body size (p=0.014, R2=0.32637; AIC=38.561) were equally good predictors of the z-score.
+Body size (GLM, p=0.03, z=2.154, n=16, R2=0.227; AICc=101.58) and population biomass (p=0.007, z=2.674, n=16, R2=0.303; AICc=99.93) were equally good predictors of interaction richness (ΔAICc = 1.65; Table S2), although population biomass explained a slightly larger proportion of the response variable (R2=0.303 versus R2=0.227).
+Population biomass was the best predictor of interaction diversity (GLM, p=0.02, t=0.059, n=16, R2=0.415) and the c-score (GLM, p=0.02, t=0.049, n=16 R2=0.264), that represents the participation of each species in a network.
+A model with only opulation biomass (LM, p=0.03, t=2.295, n=16, R2=0.221) and a model that included both body size and density (LM, p=0.03, n=16, R2= 0.309) equally predicted closeness centrality, that is how connected each species is to other species in the network.
+Thus, as population biomass is a function body size and density, these results support the notion that total biomass is a key factor structuring the role of frugivorous species in the network is the total biomass of the population.
+Finally, population biomass (GLM, p=0.0111, t=0.319, n=16, R2= 0.23849) and body size (GLM, p=0.01,t=0.325, n=16 R2=0.32637; AICc=40.56) were equally good predictors of the z-score.

 Discussion

 Recent studies highlight the role of frugivores in ecosystem functioning, but little is known about whether and how differences in animals body size and population density explain the structure of seed dispersal networks and compensate for the defaunation of large vertebrates.
 In a non-defaunated landscape from the Brazilian Pantanal we examined a frugivory community that comprises a wide range of population density and body size values across 16 native vertebrate species.
 We found that frugivore population density itself is not a good predictor of seed dispersal patterns and seed dispersal network structure.
-In contrast, both body size, and population biomass (which is a combination of density and body size) were found to significantly influence seed dispersal patterns (Fig. 2). association More broadly, our results indicate that large and abundant frugivores are more important for the structure of this seed dispersal network than abundant animals per se.
+In contrast, both body size, and population biomass (which is a combination of density and body size) were found to significantly influence seed dispersal patterns (Fig. 2).
+In this same community, there is a strong association between species body size and population biomass, whereas the correlation between species density and population biomass is weak.
+More broadly, our results indicate that large frugivores are more important for the structure of this seed dispersal network, even if these species are not abundant.
 In general, these species consumed more fruit species (interaction richness), consumed more fruit species in a higher frequency (interaction diversity), were more central in the interaction network (closeness centrality) and were more generalist (c- and z-score).
-However, beyond such general pattern, a few smaller-sized frugivores, such as the toco toucan Ramphastos toco, the coati Nasua nasua, the agouti Dasyprocta azarae, the piping guan Aburria pipile, the chaco chachalaca Ortalis canicollis and the bare-faced curassow Crax fasciolata were found amongst the top-three frugivores for each of the metrics described above.
-However, except for the coati and the agouti, which are mammals, all the other species can be considered large-sized birds locally.
+However, beyond such general pattern, smaller-sized frugivores, such as the the chaco chachalaca (Ortalis canicollis) were found amongst the top-three frugivores for each of the metrics described above.